A*+BFHS: A Hybrid Heuristic Search Algorithm: Abstract

 \section{Abstract}

-We present a new algorithm A*+BFHS for solving hard problems where A* and IDA* fail due to memory limitations and/or the existence of many short cycles.
+We present a new algorithm A*+BFHS for solving problems with unit-cost operators where A* and IDA* fail due to memory limitations and/or the existence of many distinct paths between the same pair of nodes.
 A*+BFHS is based on A* and breadth-first heuristic search (BFHS).
 A*+BFHS combines advantages from both algorithms, namely A*'s node ordering, BFHS's memory savings, and both algorithms' duplicate detection.
 On easy problems, A*+BFHS behaves the same as A*.
 On hard problems, it is slower than A* but saves a large amount of memory.
 Compared to BFIDA*, A*+BFHS reduces the search time and/or memory requirement by several times on a variety of planning domains.